The-Holocaust/-auxilium/README.md

 We will link the security cameras in the area of the disaster (say national parks, roads etc.) which will locate a trapped animal using computer vision and notify the concerned authority immediately so that animals can also be rescued.

-## Method of prediction of disaster

-Many disaster predictions will be made by our app such as for earthquake can be taken from USGS Earthquake Catalogue, Cyclone and Floods will come from the AerisWeather API.